Our team deals with noise complaints related to homes and businesses.

-In a busy city like Portsmouth, environmental noise is ever-present, meaning the Council’s environment and public protection service can not ensure peace and quiet or prevent occasional disturbance from noise.
+In a busy city like Portsmouth, environmental noise is ever-present.
+This means we can’t ensure peace and quiet or prevent occasional disturbance from noise.

-Environment and public protection works with partners such as the anti-social behaviour unit and the police to prevent or mitigate serious or persistently unacceptable levels of environmental noise, by investigating and resolving complaints of noise nuisance.
+We work with the anti-social behaviour unit and the police to prevent or deal with serious or persistently unacceptable levels of environmental noise, by investigating and resolving complaints of noise nuisance.

 The seven most common causes of noise complaint are: